chris-rock/chris-rock.github.io/src/contents/articles/havana-box/index.md

 [OpenStack Havana](http://www.openstack.org/software/havana/) has just been released.
 It offers a bunch of new features.
 Everything is well documented in their [Release Notes](https://wiki.openstack.org/wiki/ReleaseNotes/Havana).
 It is nice to read, but I need a test drive.

 We are using Open Stack heavily and test new releases via [DevStack](http://devstack.org/) before we deploy new releases in our staging environment.
 What would be easier than trying Havana with a [vagrant box](http://www.vagrantup.com/).
+You find my vagrant setup at Github https://github.com/chris-rock/vagrant-devstack.

     $ git clone https://github.com/chris-rock/vagrant-devstack.git
     Cloning into 'vagrant-devstack'...